enkidevs/curriculum/go/intro/introduction/why-learn-go.md

 > 💡 Even huge Go programs will compile in seconds.

-Modern computers have many powerful features that old languages such as C are hard to adapt to.
+Modern computers have many powerful features, such as multiple CPUs, that old languages such as C are hard to adapt to.

 Building programs that can efficiently take advantage of modern computers is a core part of Go.